Blyakakas/Prototype-platform-game/README.md

 # Prototype-platform-game
-a prototype of a platform game using unity wtih unp graphics
+a prototype of a platform game using unity